KZHC-FM

-KZHC-FM (92.7 FM) is a radio station licensed to serve Burns, Oregon, United States.
+KZHC-FM (92.7 MHz) is a radio station licensed to serve Burns, Oregon, United States.
 The station, which began broadcasting in 1997, is currently owned by Randolph and Debra McKone, through licensee KJDY, LLC.
 KZHC-FM and sister station KZHC are the only commercial radio stations with Burns as their community of license.

 Programming

 Until October 31, 2015 KORC "Ninety Two Seven the Quail" broadcast an adult contemporary format.
 Programs included The Bob and Sheri Show, John Tesh, and American Top 40.

 In November 2016, Starlight Broadcasting took over the station, programming a hot adult contemporary format.

 History

 This station received its original construction permit from the Federal Communications Commission on March 25, 1996.
 The new station was assigned the call letters KQHC by the FCC on May 10, 1996.
 KQHC received its license to cover from the FCC on February 10, 1998.

 As part of a personal financial reorganization, KQHC owner Stanley M. Swol filed an application with the FCC in October 2003 to transfer the broadcast license for KQHC to SS Radio, LLC, a new limited liability company wholly owned by Stanley M. Swol.
 The license transfer was approved by the FCC on November 10, 2003, and the transaction was consummated on same day.

 One year later, in November 2004, Swol's SS Radio, LLC, reached an agreement to sell this station and AM sister station KZZR to Leslie Ann Carson's Action Radio, LLC, for a reported cash sale price of $72,500.
 The deal was approved by the FCC on March 11, 2005, and the transaction was consummated on April 18, 2005.
 At the time of the sale, KZZR broadcast a country music format.

 In August 2007, Action Radio, LLC, agreed to sell both KQHC and KZZR to B&H Radio, Inc., a company owned in equal share by Trevor Carson and Toni Carson, a married couple.
 The station combo sold for $67,000 in cash plus the assumption of certain debts for a total reported sale price of $209,700.98.
 The deal was approved by the FCC on October 1, 2007, and the transaction was consummated on the same day.